 Which province or territory has the most pet supply stores?

 The number of pet supply stores is relative to the population of the province or territory and Ontario, with the largest population has the most pet supply stores.
-There were 986 stores in Ontario in 2023.
+There were 1,428 pet supply stores in Ontario in 2025.

-Quebec and British Columbia come next on the list with 590 and 439 pet supply stores, respectively.
-At the other end of the list is the Northwest Territories with only two pet supply stores.
+Quebec and British Columbia come next on the list with 535 and 548 pet supply stores, respectively.
+At the other end of the list is the Northwest Territories with only three pet supply stores.

-While there are online pet stores, Canadians still prefer to get their pet supplies from bring-and-mortar stores.
-Online pet sales in 2020 only accounted for 21.7% of all sales.
+While there are online pet stores, Canadians still prefer to get their pet supplies from brick‑and‑mortar stores.
+Online pet supplies revenue accounted for about 15–20 % of total pet supplies sales in Canada in 2024 and is expected to remain in that range in 2025.

 Canadians are spending more on their pets

-The spending depends on the type of the animal as well as the size of the animal.
-According to HelloSafe Canada, the estimated budgets for the three most popular pets in the country are $2,912 / year for a dog, $2,150 / year for a cat, and $995 / year for a rabbit.
+The spending depends on the type of animal as well as the size of the animal.
+According to HelloSafe Canada, the estimated budgets for the three most popular pets are about $3,020 / year for a dog, about $2,500 / year for a cat, and varied but generally lower for smaller animals based on food and care needs.

 Veterinary care is the most important expense for cat and dog owners